JasonRawlins/Gedcom/README.md

 # Gedcom
-A program to manipulate .gedcom (version 5.5.1) files.
+A program to manipulate gedcom files.
+Version 5.5.1